Timinator2000/Algorithm_X/06 - your turn/06 - breaking bifid.md

 >To encrypt a plaintext, we start by removing spaces and replacing each J by an I. Underneath each letter in the resulting text we write the coordinates (row and column) of that letter in the Polybius square:

+We do not know the coordinates of each letter, so I will add subscripts to refer to the row or column of each letter.

 <BR><BR>
 ![Toy Example - Step 1](Toy1.png)
 <BR>